The Complete Moodle User Guide

 Moodle Reporting: What Is Available?

 Moodle reporting is likely one of the most requested of Moodle’s extended features, because LMS reports are an essential component of the eLearning process; both for learners and managers.
 Learning analytics provide teachers with learning trends to provide better education, and general reporting allows managers to report on overarching progress like completion, compliance and competencies.
 Moodle has standard reporting functions which we outline below.

-For Moodle advanced reporting we recommend modern solutions like Lambda Zoola which we discuss at the end of this article.
+For Moodle advanced reporting we recommend modern solutions like Zoola Analytics which we discuss at the end of this article.
 We have split up some of the most used Moodle Reports into Course Reports for educators, and Site Reports for administrators.
 Keep in mind that these are just some of the reporting features in Moodle.